Benchmarking Information Scrambling

+One can verify that this asymptotic value of the overlap applies to small subsystems as well, for which the overlap can be evaluated through a state tomography.

-At this point, we would like to emphasize several remarks: i) The asymptotic state (\ref{eq:asymstate}) is obtained by averaging over an assemble of random unitaries with respect to Haar measure \footnote{Technically, the same result can be obtained for an ensemble of unitaries which is as random as a unitary 2-design, since the average is performed for an expression in terms of the second moment of the unitary.}.
+We would like to emphasize several remarks: i) The asymptotic state (\ref{eq:asymstate}) is obtained by averaging over an assemble of random unitaries with respect to Haar measure \footnote{Technically, the same result can be obtained for an ensemble of unitaries which is as random as a unitary 2-design, since the average is performed for an expression in terms of the second moment of the unitary.}.
 However, the fluctuation from the mean is exponentially small in the size of the total system.
-Consequently, for a single unitary randomly drawn from such an ensemble, deviations from this averaged behavior are exponentially suppressed.
-Therefore, we can treat (\ref{eq:asymstate}) as the asymptotic state for a typical complex evolution. ii) The fidelity (\ref{eq:fidelity}) is identified as a sum of special types of OTOCs between the state $\rho$ and the Kraus operators.
-Hence, scrambling causes decay of the fidelity in the same manner as to the OTOCs.
+Consequently, for a single unitary randomly drawn from such an ensemble, deviations from this averaged behavior are exponentially suppressed. ii) The overlap (\ref{eq:fidelity}) is identified as a sum of special types of OTOCs between the state $\rho$ and the Kraus operators.
+Hence, scrambling causes decay of the overlap in the same manner as to the OTOCs.
 This particular type of OTOC has been used \cite{Garttner2017Measuring} and demonstrated to have various benefits \cite{Swan2019Unifying}.
-As will be shown in the following, this quantity can also acquire a large universal asymptotic value (\ref{eq:asymfidelity}), which will response further to decoherence and errors.
+As will be shown in the following, this quantity can also acquire a large universal asymptotic value (\ref{eq:asymfidelity}), which will respond further to decoherence and errors.
 This unique feather lies in the core of our protocol for singling out information scrambling.

-Inspired by the above theory of the anti-butterfly effect, we propose the following protocol to detect and benchmark information scrambling.
-In this protocol, the total system is sent through a Bradbury process, and only the fidelity of a subsystem is measured:
+Inspired by the above theory of the antibutterfly effect, we propose the following protocol to detect and benchmark information scrambling.
+In this protocol, the total system is sent through a Bradbury process, and only a subsystem is measured:

 \begin{enumerate} \item[1.]
 Initialize the total system such that a small subsystem is prepared in state $\rho_S$. \item[2.]
-Evolve the system forward for a time $t$; apply a perturbation, and then evolve the system backward for the same time $t$. \item[3.]
-Measure the same subsystem, and evaluate its fidelity with respect to the initial state $\rho_S$. \end{enumerate}
+Evolve the system forward for a time $t$; perturb a different subsystem, and then evolve the system backward for the same time $t$. \item[3.]
+Measure the same subsystem, and evaluate its overlap with respect to the initial state $\rho_S$. \end{enumerate}

-We choose to measure the fidelity of a subsystem, since evaluating that of the total system is generally infeasible for large systems.
-One can verify that the asymptotic value of the fidelity (\ref{eq:asymfidelity}) also applies to any subsystems.